Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Experiments

 \subsection{Ablation Studies}

 To assess the contribution of each component, we further conduct ablation studies on the SciERC dataset.
 Detailed results are reported in Table \ref{tab:exp-ablation}.

-\paragraph{Impact of Dependency-Aware Simplification.} To examine the effect of sentence simplification and dependency-guided prompting on relation extraction, we remove all dependency parsing components from the DEPTH framework, resulting in a variant denoted as DEPTH-DP.
-Compared to the full model, DEPTH-DP yields a decrease of 8.1\% in precision, 9.3\% in recall, and 8.7\% in F1 score, thereby resulting in more hallucinations during extraction.
+\paragraph{Impact of Dependency-Aware Simplification.} To examine the effect of sentence simplification and dependency-guided prompting on relation extraction, we remove all dependency parsing components from the DEPTH framework, resulting in a variant denoted as DEPTH$-$DP.
+Compared to the full model, DEPTH$-$DP yields a decrease of 8.1\% in precision, 9.3\% in recall, and 8.7\% in F1 score, thereby resulting in more hallucinations during extraction.
 This can be attributed to the syntactic complexity of many input sentences, which often causes LLMs to miss crucial relational cues during classification.
 These results suggest that leveraging SDPs for structural simplification effectively enhances the model's sentence understanding and leads to more accurate extraction.

 \paragraph{Impact of Causal Reward Modeling.} While previous results confirm that causal factorization enables the reward model to be robust against spurious correlations, we further investigate the impact of removing this component.
-Specifically, we ablate the \textit{Causal Reward Modeling} module, resulting in a variant denoted as DEPTH-CRM.
-As expected, this modification leads to a substantial performance decline: precision, recall, and F1 score drop by 12.7\%, 18.8\%, and 15.5\%, respectively.
+Specifically, we ablate the \textit{Causal Reward Modeling} module, resulting in a variant denoted as DEPTH$-$CRM.
+As expected, this modification leads to a substantial performance decline.
 Notably, the hallucination rate rises to over 31\%.
 Figure \ref{fig:exp-rm} illustrates the training dynamics of the reward model by plotting its pairwise accuracy over training steps.
-Without causal factorization, the accuracy plateaus at 92.8\%, which is 4.3\% lower than the model trained with causal factorization.
+Without applying causal factorization, the accuracy plateaus at 92.8\%, which is 4.3\% lower than that achieved with the factorized formulation.
 Such performance is inadequate to support effective RLHF fine-tuning.
 These findings highlight the critical importance of incorporating \textit{Causal Reward Modeling} into DEPTH, particularly in ICL scenarios where prompts may contain large amounts of irrelevant or confounding information.